his browser does not support basic Web standards, preventing the display of our site's intended design. May we suggest that you upgrade your browser?

 > Applicants for Employment

-All applicants who are invited for interviews will be informed of the University policy to provide reasonable accommodations for applicants and employes with disabilities.
+All applicants who are invited for an interview will be informed of the University policy to provide reasonable accommodations for applicants and employes with disabilities.
 They will be informed that they can request accommodation for interviews and be informed how to make the requests.

 The following information will be provided to applicants either in writing or verbally:

 "It is the policy of UW-Eau Claire to provide reasonable accommodations for qualified persons with disabilities who are employees or applicants for employment.
-If you need assistance or accommodations to interview because of a disability, please contact (phone # and name of department head for unclassified positions, Human Resource manager for classified positions).
+If you need assistance or accommodations to interview because of a disability, please contact Human Resources at (715)836-2513.
 Employment opportunities will not be denied to anyone because of the need to make reasonable accommodations for a disability."

 If written notification cannot be delivered to applicants prior to the interview, they will be notified of their right to request accommodations by phone when the interview arrangements are made.

 All applicants will be asked the same questions regarding their ability to perform required job duties.
 These questions may be prefaced with a statement regarding UW-Eau Claire's willingness to provide reasonable accommodations.

 Note: Applicants cannot be asked whether or not they have a disability.

 If an applicant indicates during the interview process that he or she has a disability, follow-up questions regarding possible accommodations may be pursued.